It's something every guest wants to know but is afraid to ask: How much should you spend on a wedding gift?

 Why the Price-Per-Plate Rule Doesn't Work:

-Think about it this way: if your best friend was getting hitched at City Hall, you wouldn't give her a $10 tchotchke.
+Think about it this way: if your best friend were getting hitched at City Hall, you wouldn't give her a $10 tchotchke.

 It can be hard to tell how much they spent on your plate.
 Looks can be deceiving.
 That casual, backyard wedding may be more expensive than you think, and the extravagant wedding may have been put together on a budget.